poems Books of Suzanne Cleary Available for Sale

 who will carry it where it must go.

-(from The Moth magazine, The Foward Book of Poetry: 2022, ©2021, and forthcoming in The Odds, early in 2025)
+(from The Moth magazine, The Foward Book of Poetry: March 4, 2021, and in The Odds, 2025)

 CRUDE ANGEL